ardalis/ddd-guestbook/Lab4.md

 ## Requirements

 The Guestbook needs to support mobile and/or rich client apps, and thus requires an API.
-The API needs to support two methods to start:
+The API needs to support two methods initially:

 - ListEntries: Should list the same entries as the current home page
 - AddEntry: Should add a new entry (just like the form on the current home page)